Skip to content

 Review the applicable policy/policies for the proposal you are completing:

-The Utah System of Higher Education (USHE) New Academic Program Proposal must be completed and attached to your proposal in the "USHE Full Template" field.
-This document was created by the Board of Regents and can be difficult to open.
+The Utah System of Higher Education (USHE) New Academic Program Proposal must be completed and attached to your proposal in the "USHE Proposal" field in Coursedog.
 You will need to save the document to your computer and open it with Adobe Acrobat/Reader.

 Note: Additional information may be requested in order to evaluate any proposal or reports submitted.